Hugo Nathan: Art Collection

 In 1912 he purchased Van Gogh's The Diggers.
 In 1913, he lent artworks to an exhibition at the Kunstverein (July-September) entitled Frankfurter Kunstschatze.

 Family and Nazi persecution

 When the Nazis came to power in Germany in 1933, Nathan's widow Martha was persecuted because of her Jewish heritage.
 In January 1937, she fled Germany and moved to Paris, France where she obtained French citizenship.
-She returned briefly to Germany around May 1938 to sell her house, and was forced by the Nazi government to transfer six paintingsremaining in her home to the Staedel Art Institute.
+She returned briefly to Germany around May 1938 to sell her house, and was forced by the Nazi government to transfer six paintings remaining in her home to the Staedel Art Institute.
 She moved to Switzerland around 1939.
 After the Nazis occupied Paris in 1940, property that she had managed to store there was seized too She had managed, however, to move some paintings to safety Switzerland.
 The circumstances surrounding the sale of these paintings have been disputed in lawsuits.

 Postwar claims for restitution

 In May 2004, Nathan's heir contacted the Detroit Institute of Arts after seeing Van Gogh's The Diggers on the museum website.
 The museum argued that a claim was time barred.
 Nathan's heirs also contacted the Toledo Museum of Art requesting the return of a Gauguin that she had sold in 1938 to three dealers.
 The Toledo Museum of Art filed a lawsuit against Nathan's heirs.